-These are the best times to visit the Caribbean
+These are the best and worst times to visit the Caribbean

 Comprising more than 7,000 islands with distinct cultures, activities and scenery, there’s a lot to consider when planning a trip to the Caribbean.
 Luckily, the tropical climate is fairly consistent year-round, which means it’s difficult to find a bad time for an island escape.